Ashera2004/AWS-Account-Creation-and-IAM-Setup/README.md

 ## Result

-You successfully created an AWS account, set up the root user, and added an IAM user with full administrative access.
+We have successfully created an AWS account, set up the root user, and added an IAM user with full administrative access.